afajl/sy/docs/path.rst

 This module contains functions for working with files and directories.
-Check the standard modules :mod:`os.path` for more path functions.
+Check out the standard modules :mod:`os.path` for more path functions.

 Examples